-Under one agreement in effect at June 30, 2016, the counterparty pays the University a variable interest rate equal to the Securities Industry and Financial Markets Association ("SIFMA") index, and under four other agreements, the counterparty pays a variable interest rate equal to a percentage of the one month LIBOR.
+Under four agreements in effect at June 30, 2017, the counterparty pays a variable interest rate equal to a percentage of the one month LIBOR.
+Under one agreement which terminated in fiscal year 2017, the counterparty paid the University a variable interest rate equal to the Securities Industry and Financial Markets Association ("SIFMA") index.

-The following table provides detailed information on the interest rate swaps at June 30, 2016, with comparative fair values for June 30, 2015.
+The following table provides detailed information on the interest rate swaps at June 30, 2017, with comparative fair values for June 30, 2016.
 Information related to the interest rate swap agreements and the liability recognized in the consolidated statements of financial position in Deferred income and other liabilities are as follows: